keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

 [k3s](https://k3s.io/),
 and [Minikube](https://minikube.sigs.k8s.io/docs/)
-to set up a local, lightweight Kubernetes cluster where you can install the Keptn Lifecycle Toolkit for personal study, demonstrations, and testing.
+to set up a local, lightweight Kubernetes cluster where you can install Keptn for personal study, demonstrations, and testing.
 For more information, see the Kubernetes
 [Install Tools](https://kubernetes.io/docs/tasks/tools/)